 The accuracy score helps to find out how the model is performing for the unseen data.
 You can observe about 81.9% accuracy for the testing set with the linear SVM kernel.
 Keep an eye on the Community articles page for future SVM articles on using different kernels for different use cases to improve the model’s performance.

 Congratulations!
 You have learned core concepts and key parameters behind Support Vector Machine models.
-We’ve written sample code in Python’s scikit-learn library on Cloudera’s Data Science Workbench, visualizing key hyperparameters affecting SVM model performance.
+We’ve written sample code in Python’s scikit-learn library on Cloudera Machine Learning, visualizing key hyperparameters affecting SVM model performance.